angmay/databootcamp/8. SQLAlchemy Challenge/README.md

 ## Climate App

-a Flask API was created with the following routes in additon to the home page:
+A Flask API was created with the following routes in additon to the home page:

 * `/api/v1.0/precipitation` to return the `date` as the key and `prcp` as the value in JSON format